Class: Mocha::Expectation

 Constrains the expectation to occur only when the

-is in the state specified bystate_predicate
+state_machineis in the state specified bystate_predicate. -

 #with(*expected_parameters_or_matchers) {|actual_parameters| ... } ⇒ Expectation